pydio/pydio-doc-admin-guide/2_running_cells_in_production/3_best_practices/6_cells_housekeeping.md

-As time goes by, running Cells in production may end up generating an important amount of log files and other non-business data.
+With time, running Cells in production may end up generating an important amount of log files and other non-business data.
 This page describes the locations you may have to watch for storage usage on your server, and eventually how you can automate cleaning/truncation of such data.

 ## System Logs